Are you poised to welcome in good things coming your way?

 If so, it's time for a change.

-Install 'Yes thank you' as the default answer to offers extended to you that you have no sound cause to suspect of being suspect.
+I often suggest this practice to clients: Install 'Yes thank you' as the default answer to offers extended to you that you have no sound cause to suspect of being suspect.

 As evidence for how powerful this practice is let me tell you that, as I was scribbling the first draft of this blog post, a colleague walked by and swiftly returned with the gift of a book he'd brought in specially, inspired by our previous conversation.
 Even sitting silently writing this stuff resulted in an opportunity for me to practice saying, as I recommend to you, 'Yes thank you, how kind!'